Skip to main content Skip to navigation

 Biography:

-I am a second year PGR in Warwick's Department of History.
+I am a third year PGR in Warwick's Department of History.
 My research project, titled ‘Pledged by Habit, Connection or Personal Honour’?
 Friendship and Politics in the late Hanoverian Period: 1760-1837 is supervised by Professor Mark Knights and Professor Mark Philp.

 I previously completed my BA, majoring in History and Political Science at the University of Melbourne (2014-2018), followed by a MScR in History at the University of Edinburgh (2018-2019).
 My research is focused on exploring the dynamics of political friendship in British politics during the late-eighteenth and early-nineteenth centuries.
 Using archival sources, newspapers, pamphlets and parliamentary speeches, I explore both the rhetorical use of friendship and how friendship operated in practice in a political context in Britain.
 Through focusing on both well-known examples of friendships in politics, such as Edmund Burke and Charles James Fox, William Pitt the Younger and William Wilberforce, as well as the Duke of Wellington and Harriet Arbuthnot, alongside more quotidian examples, I intend interrogate the wider practices of political friendship throughout the late Hanoverian period, charting continuities and changes.